Discover global hiring strategies from leading recruitment platforms

 • Companies should invest money and time in subsidiary company formation in Poland.

-• Other sectors requiring licenses include health care, education, employment agencies, public transport, gambling, energy, etc.
+• Other sectors requiring licenses include health care, education, work assignment agencies, public transport, gambling, energy, etc.

 • An audit is required when establishing a joint stock company.